 A person commits an offence if they damage or obstruct a fire hydrant and is liable on summary conviction to a fine not exceeding £500 (Fire and Rescue Services Act Section 42).
 Water companies can license the use of their hydrants to third parties such as street cleaners.
 However, if you suspect a fire hydrant is being used illegally without permission you can either report it to our Water Team.
 The more information you can provide about the user (such as location, date, time, company name, vehicle license plate number or similar) the easier it is for us to investigate.

 Private fire hydrants are located on private water mains that are not the responsibility of the local water company or the fire and rescue service.
 These are generally located on large sites such as hospitals, military establishments, and industrial estates, but may also be installed to provide cover for specific risk properties.
 Private hydrants are the responsibility of the owners/occupiers on whose land they are installed and will not be maintained by either the water company or the Fire and Rescue Service.
 Private fire hydrants can be inspected and tested by GMFRS if required.

 Private hydrants should be installed in accordance with the appropriate British standards and should be compatible with fire and rescue service equipment.

 Where private hydrants are installed they should be tested and maintained and be in good working order by the responsible person(s), and GMFRS can help you meet these requirements if you are responsible for private fire hydrants.
 Please make enquiries using the details below.

-Post: The Water Officer, GMFRS, Bolton Borough, Moor Lane, Bolton, BL3 5DB
+Post: The Water Officer, Greater Manchester Fire and Rescue Service, Bolton Borough, Moor Lane, Bolton, BL3 5DB